 This lament may or may not ring true elsewhere.
 But I know that is it false to IAS since we have always done the liberal arts differently.
 From the start, we have advanced an interdisciplinary approach to liberal arts education that emphasizes critical and experiential engagement with the world around us.
 This approach merges liberal arts and professional education, rather than pitting them against each other.

 In this edition of Intersections, you will find three stories that instance the power of this type of interdisciplinary and engaged liberal arts education.
 The faculty feature follows the career of Martha Groom, a faculty member who joined IAS in 1998 with a background in biology, zoology, and public policy.
 For her, the importance of interdisciplinary liberal arts education lies in its ability to approach on-the-ground environmental challenges through methods that draw on the natural and social sciences, along with the arts and humanities.

-Our student feature spotlights Saafa Darwish, a Mathemetical Thinking and Visualization major who chose that degree in order, in her words, to draw on her “technological background to translate and promote human rights” and to “use technology, data visualization, or statistics in promoting artist-activists.”
+Our student feature spotlights Saafa Darwish, a Mathematical Thinking & Visualization major who chose that degree in order, in her words, to draw on her “technological background to translate and promote human rights” and to “use technology, data visualization, or statistics in promoting artist-activists.”
 For Saafa, the interdisciplinary liberal arts provides a space where she can keep up with developments in technology without being limited by a narrowly technical degree.